An Algebraic Approach to Koopman Classical Mechanics: Classical thinking about states and measurement

 Insofar as resuscitation of a long--dead cat is in practice impossible for either a classical or a quantum physicist, of course no--one can prepare an eigenstate of the Lewis Carroll operators.
 If we can physically implement such reversals for a given real system, however, which in practice for some we can\cite{Frowis}, it can equally be modeled by a classical or a quantum physicist, and such operations can be used as a computational resource.
-More abstractly, we can distinguish systems for which we can implement multiple clearly incompatible measurements (which we have been wont to call ``quantum'' systems, but might better be called, more neutrally, ``nontrivially measured'' systems) from those for which we can only implement very nearly compatible measurements.
+As a last word ---though in CM$_+$ there is arguably no last word--- we have been wont to discuss ``quantum systems'' as distinct from ``classical systems'', according to whether we can implement multiple clearly incompatible measurements, but it seems better to discuss ``nontrivial systems of measurements'', which is more neutral both as to the distinction between CM$_+$ and QM, and also as to whether there is such a thing as a distinguishable ``system''.